Emergence of the Pirola subvariant: Latest Updates and Implications for COVID-19

 Also read: Fornax and Eris, the new subvariants of covid that reopen the discussion of the virus that caused a pandemic

 The Pirola subvariant is a branch of the Omicron variant, which was first identified in South Africa in November 2021.
-Like its predecessor, Pirola has accumulated a significant number of mutations in the spike protein of the virus, which could potentially influence in its transmissibility, severity, and ability to evade prior immunity.
+Like its predecessor, Pirola has accumulated a significant number of mutations in the spike protein of the virus, which might potentially influence in its transmissibility, severity, and ability to evade prior immunity.

 So far, only six sequences of the BA.2.86 subvariant have been reported in four countries.
 However, public health experts caution that this figure may be an underestimate due to decreased global follow-up for the variants.
 Despite initial cases in Israel, the subvariant has also been detected in Denmark, the United States, and the United Kingdom.